 One more thing:

-Don’t close the job ad yet, because you’ll need it to add skills to your resume.
+Don’t close the job ad yet, because you’ll need it identify the skills to put on your resume.
 They can’t just be any ol’ skills—

 In order to build a targeted resume and secure an interview, you need to include skills that are directly relevant to the job in question.